-Pursuant to Section 1760(e) of the Export Control Reform Act ("ECRA"), the export privileges of any person who has been convicted of certain offenses, including, but not limited to, IEEPA and 18 U.S.C. § 554, may be denied for a period of up to ten (10)
+Pursuant to Section 1760(e) of the Export Control Reform Act ("ECRA"), the export privileges of any person who has been convicted of certain offenses, including, but not limited to, Section 38 of the AECA, may be denied for a period of up to ten (10)

-1 ECRA was enacted on August 13, 2018, as part of the John S. McCain National Defense Authorization Act for Fiscal Year 2019 and, as amended, is codified at 50 U.S.C. §§ 4801-4852.
+1 ECRA was enacted on August 13, 2018, as part of the John S. McCain National Defense Authorization Act for Fiscal Year 2019, and as amended is codified at 50 U.S.C. §§ 4801-4852.

 years from the date of his/her conviction.
-50 U.S.C. § 4819(e) (Prior Convictions).
-In addition, any Bureau of Industry and Security (BIS) licenses or other authorizations issued under ECRA, in which the person had an interest at the time of the conviction, may be revoked.
+See 50 U.S.C. § 4819(e).
+In addition, any Bureau of Industry and Security ("BIS") licenses or other authorizations issued under ECRA, in which the person had an interest at the time of the conviction, may be revoked.
 Id.

-BIS received notice of Yue's conviction for violating IEEPA and 18 U.S.C. § 554, and has provided notice and opportunity for Yue to make a written submission to BIS, as provided in Section 766.25 of the Export Administration Regulations ("EAR" or the "Regulations").
-15 C.F.R. § 766.25.2 BIS has not received a written submission from Yue.
+BIS received notice of Browning's conviction for violating Section 38 of the AECA.
+BIS provided notice and opportunity for Browning to make a written submission to BIS, as provided in Section 766.25 of the Export Administration Regulations ("EAR" or the "Regulations").
+15 C.F.R. § 766.25.2 BIS has not received a written submission from Browning.

-Based upon my review of the record and consultations with BIS's Office of Exporter Services, including its Director, and the facts available to BIS, I have decided to deny Yue's export privileges under the Regulations for a period of 10 years from the date of Yue's conviction.
-The Office of Exporter Services has also decided to revoke any BIS-issued licenses in which Yue had an interest at the time of his conviction.3
+Based upon my review of the record and consultations with BIS's Office of Exporter Services, including its Director, and the facts available to BIS, I have decided to deny Browning's export privileges under the Regulations for a period of seven years from the date of Browning's conviction.
+The Office of Exporter Services has also decided to revoke any BIS-issued licenses in which Browning had an interest at the time of his conviction.3